gx9702/UA-TypeRepository/DI/ReferenceTypes/ConnectsToParent/readme.md

 <!-- objecttype -->
 ## ConnectsToParent
+Defines the parent (i.e. the communication Device) of a Network.
 The representation of the ConnectsToParent ReferenceType in the address space is shown in the following table:

 |Name|Attribute|